ArchitectsVier Arquitectos SLP - Antonio Raya, Cristóbal Crespo, Santiago Sánchez, Enrique Antelo

 LocationToro, Zamora, Spain

-From the architect.
+Text description provided by the architects.
 The building comes out as a result of the proposal submitted to a public competition called in 2004 by the City of Toro.

 This building tries to incorporate a new piece in the city, assuming the representative image the building must show according to its public nature, being able to fit in with dignity and, far as possible, becoming a part of the architectural legacy of the town.
 Not in a position of prominence, but assuming the suggestions of an environment enriched with history and tradition.